Shubhranshu153/circles/Readme.md

 credits: https://www.tutorialspoint.com/computer_graphics/circle_generation_algorithm.htm

 # GUI
 The interface used is wxWidgets to create the GUI which is platform agnostic.
+The interface can be installed in Windows, Linux and Mac.

 ## Getting Started